2010–11 NFL playoffs: AFC: Pittsburgh Steelers 31, Baltimore Ravens 24

 However, the Steelers dominated the third quarter, forcing three turnovers and holding the Ravens to negative yardage.
 Less than five minutes into the quarter, Rice lost a fumble while being tackled by Ryan Clark, and linebacker LaMarr Woodley recovered it on the Baltimore 23-yard line.
 After a 14-yard run by Mendenhall, Roethlisberger threw a 9-yard touchdown pass to tight end Heath Miller.
 Then after an exchange of punts, Clark intercepted a pass from Flacco and returned it 17 yards to the Ravens 25-yard line.
 Mendenhall started the drive with a 13-yard screen, and Roethlisberger finished it with an 8-yard third down touchdown pass to Hines Ward, tying the game at 21.
-Just two plays after the ensuing kickoff, Flacco fumbled a snap and Steelers defensive end Brett Keisel recovered it at the Baltimore 23.
-This time the Steelers were unable to get a touchdown, as Roethlisberger was sacked by Suggs on third down and six after driving inside the 10-yard line, but Suisham kicked a 35-yard field goal to give Pittsburgh their first lead with 12:15 left in regulation.
+Just two plays after the ensuing kickoff, Flacco fumbled a snap, and Steelers defensive end Brett Keisel recovered it at the Baltimore 23.
+This time the Steelers were unable to get a touchdown, as Suggs sacked Roethlisberger on third down and six after driving inside the 10-yard line, but Suisham kicked a 35-yard field goal to give Pittsburgh their first lead with 12:15 left in regulation.

 Later on, Baltimore's Lardarius Webb returned a punt 55 yards for a touchdown, only to have it called back by a holding penalty on Marcus Smith.
 Still, his return gave them good field position on the Steelers 29-yard line.
-On the first play of the drive, Flacco completed a 21-yard pass to Heap.
-But over the next three plays, Baltimore rushers were stuffed twice and then receiver Anquan Boldin dropped a pass in the end zone, forcing them to settle for Billy Cundiff's field goal to tie the score with 3:54 remaining in the game.
+On the drive's first play, Flacco completed a 21-yard pass to Heap.
+But over the next three plays, Baltimore rushers were stuffed twice, and then receiver Anquan Boldin dropped a pass in the end zone, forcing them to settle for Billy Cundiff's field goal to tie the score with 3:54 remaining in the game.

-David Johnson returned the ensuing kickoff 16 yards to the 35-yard line, and Pittsburgh retook the lead with a 65-yard drive featuring three key third down conversions.
+David Johnson returned the ensuing kickoff 16 yards to the 35-yard line, and Pittsburgh retook the lead with a 65-yard drive featuring three key third-down conversions.
 After starting out with two incompletions, Roethlisberger threw a 12-yard pass to Ward on third down and ten.
 Then Roethlisberger was sacked for a 9-yard loss by Redding and Paul Kruger and threw another incompletion, bringing up third down and 19 with 2:07 to go.
-On the next play, Roethlisberger dropped back and launched a 58-yard bomb to Brown at the 4-yard line.
-After a defensive holding penalty moved the ball to the 1, the Ravens defense kept Mendenhall out of the end zone for two more plays.
+In the next play, Roethlisberger dropped back and launched a 58-yard bomb to Brown at the 4-yard line.
+After a defensive holding penalty moved the ball to the 1, the Ravens' defense kept Mendenhall out of the end zone for two more plays.
 But on third down, he scored on a 2-yard touchdown run to give the Steelers a 31–24 lead with 1:33 remaining in regulation.